CA Service Guide

 The Morio Certificate Authority Service (ca) provides a Certificate Authority that is used to facilitate TLS encryption for and between Morio services (and clients).

-While the ca service is used internally, Morio also makes the service available as running a Certificate Authority is non-trivial, so it’s certainly nice to have that Morio comes with one out of the box.
+While the ca service is used internally, Morio also makes the service available as running a Certificate Authority is non-trivial, so it’s certainly a nice to have that Morio comes with one out of the box.

 If you would like to learn more than what is covered in this guide, please refer to the SmallStep Documentation .